-Global Insurance Pricing Rises in First Quarter of 2019President, Global Placement for Marsh
+Global Insurance Pricing Rises in First Quarter of 2019President, Global Placement and Advisory Services at Marsh

 Global commercial insurance prices rose by 3 percent, on average, in the first quarter of 2019, marking the sixth consecutive quarter of increases, according to the Marsh Global Insurance Market Index (see Figure 1).
 Composite pricing in the first quarter increased in all global regions for the second quarter in a row.

 Overall, the insurance market remained stable, with prices increasing or decreasing within a relatively narrow band across most products and regions.
 Globally, in the first quarter, average pricing changes for the major product lines were as follows:

 - Property insurance pricing increased by 4.7 percent.

 - Financial and professional liability coverage increased by 5.6 percent.

 Average insurance pricing in the first quarter of 2019 in the U.S. increased by 1.1 percent, year over year.
 Property pricing increased 4 percent and has now increased each quarter since the fourth quarter of 2017, a period marked by catastrophe losses that included an above-average North American hurricane season.
 Large, multilayered property programs (those with gross written premium greater than $1 million) led the pricing increases, up nearly 7 percent.